zio/zio-telemetry/README.md

 [![Snapshots][Badge-SonatypeSnapshots]][Link-SonatypeSnapshots]
 [![Discord][Badge-Discord]][Link-Discord]

-ZIO telemetry is a purely-functional, type-safe [OpenTracing][open-tracing] client.
+ZIO telemetry is a purely-functional and type-safe.
+It provides clients for [OpenTracing][open-tracing] and [OpenTelemetry][open-telemetry]

 ### OpenTracing